Smith and Wesson M&P9 Shield EZ Review by Alien Gear Holsters

 We got our hands on the gun a little earlier than some folks, and we have the skinny for you.

 And oh boy, is there a LOT to like about this pistol.
-A few new carry pistols have been hitting the market lately, including the Springfield Hellcat and others, but S&W has cooked up a real doozy.
+A few new carry pistols have been hitting the market lately, including the and others, but S&W has cooked up a real doozy.

 Smith and Wesson M&P9 Shield EZ Specifications